 Similar to the pull-through in use, the mouthpiece cleaner looks like a small pipe cleaner.
 It's not necessarily needed if you have a pull-through, as the cloth part of that can be used to wipe the inside of the mouthpiece (not pulled through though as it will get stuck if you do that).
 A longer version of the mouthpiece cleaner exists for saxophone crooks too, which I also recommend getting as using a pull-through on that doesn't work.

 If you do purchase a mouthpiece cleaner, here again is a reminder to take the reed out first.
 If you don't, you will damage the reed, even if you don't intend to push the cleaner all the way through.
 You'll be surprised at how little you need to push it before it presses against the reed and splits it.

 That's where the screwdriver comes in.
-You can get sets specifically designed for instruments but one small one is usually enough.
-After every play session, I check my instrument over and tighten any screws I think look a little on the loose side.
+You can get sets specifically designed for woodwind instruments but one small one is usually enough.
+After every play session, I check my saxophone or clarinet over and tighten any screws I think look a little on the loose side.
 It's a good habit to get into.

 If you don't have to, don't leave your instrument out all the time.
 I know it's hard not to, especially when it feels convenient and means more incentive to practice, but you risk it being knocked over or being exposed to the elements by doing this.

 As a saxophonist and clarinettist, I can't be very informative about other woodwind instruments, having only a basic knowledge of them in comparison, but hopefully this blog is still relatable and of some use.

 If you know of any more useful pointers, let me know; I'd love to prolong the amount of time between services further!

 If you are looking for a clarinet, music theory, or saxophone teacher near you, I offer face-to-face music lessons in Wells, UK and online music lessons to anyone worldwide.
 Feel free to get in touch!